infokadze/infokadze/README.md

 All in all:

-- I develop using UIKit most of the times using MVC, MVC+C or MVP+C;
+- I develop using UIKit most of the times along with MVC+C or MVP+C using UserDefaults, Realm, Notification Center, Autolayout, CoreAnimation, TableViews, CollectionViews, JSON parsing,  Storyboard / Programmatic / NIBs mixed layout approach;

 - CocoaPods -> I feel comfortable with such as: FSCalendar, SDWebImage, YPImagePicker, SQLite.swift, iCarousel, SwiftFortuneWheel, Lottie, RealmSwift, youtube_ios_player_helper, UnityAds, Google AdMob, etc;